Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 • Lucknow: Likelihood = 0.2, Impact = 30 → Risk Score = 6

 The higher the score, the greater the risk.
 This principle applies broadly; from personal to systemic risks.
+In the digital realm, this is the foundation of Cyber Risk Quantification (CRQ).

 Risk Modelling in Cybersecurity